zDevelopers/UHPlugin/README.md

  - `/uh start` : launches the game.
  - `/uh start slow` : launches the game slowly, in two steps, for smaller servers.
  - `/uh shift` : shifts an episode.
- - `/uh team` : manages the teams (execute /uh team for more details).
+ - `/uh team` : manages the teams (add/remove team, add/remove a player into a team, list, reset).
  - `/uh addspawn` : adds a spawn point for a team or a player, at the current location of the sender.
  - `/uh addspawn <x> <z>` : adds a spawn point for a team or a player, at the provided coordinates.
+ - `/uh spec` : manages the spectators (aka players ignored by /uh start) (add, remove, list).
  - `/uh generatewalls` : generates the walls according to the configuration.

 ### Bugs-related commands